WinVector/data_algebra/Examples/Arrow/CDesign.md

 The above is rendering the arrow as just its domain and co-domain.
-The doman and co-domains are just single-table schemas: lists of column names (possibly with column types).
+The domain and co-domains are just single-table schemas: lists of column names (possibly with column types).

 We can get a more detailed representation of the arrow as follows.